 First Lady Beshear is committed to combating breast cancer, which is the second-leading cause of cancer deaths among women in Kentucky.
 In 2008, she founded Horses and Hope with the Kentucky Cancer Program (KCP).
-Horses and Hope provides breast cancer education, screening and treatment referral for the often overlooked members of Kentucky's horse industry and their families.
-Special events are also held in collaboration with equestrian organizations to honor breast cancer survivors and to raise breast cancer awareness.
-To date, Horses and Hope has educated over 280,000 horse show and race track fans and has screened more than 350 equine workers.
+The mission of Horses and Hope is to work alongside the state’s equine industry to provide breast cancer awareness, education, screenings, and treatment referrals.
+To date, Horses and Hope has reached nearly 1 million race track and horse show attendees, and educated nearly 16,000 equine employees.
+The program has screened nearly 700 workers and detected breast cancer in three individuals who have all received treatment.
 For more information, visit www.horsesandhope.org.

-The Celebration of Hope is an annual gathering of survivors and advocates that was initiated by former First Lady Judi Patton.
-The event has developed into a celebration of survivorship that attracts nationally-known figures, as well as an opportunity to educate Kentucky's women about breast cancer awareness.
+The Celebration of Hope is an annual gathering of survivors and advocates that was started by former First Lady Judi Patton.
+The event coincides with Kentucky Derby week, and has developed into a celebration of survivorship that attracts nationally-known figures and serves as an opportunity to educate Kentuckians about breast cancer awareness each year.